usnistgov/SOFA/Intro.md

 This paper will:

 -	Present a **strength equation** to represent the **Strength of Function for Authenticators (SOFA)** with a focus on **SOFA-Biometrics (SOFA-B)**.
 SOFA-B includes variables for **False Match Rate (FMR)**, **Presentation Attack Detection Error Rate (PADER)**, and **Effort** required to perform the attack.
--	Provide guidance for the **baseline security** required for authentication systems, so that areas not specific to biometric technologies are covered by core security controls **(good cyber hygiene)**.
+-	Provide guidance for the **baseline security** required for authentication systems, so that areas not specific to biometric technologies are covered by core security controls **(good baseline security)**.

 The framework considers two attack perspectives—“zero-information” and “targeted” attacks.
 It is modality agnostic, and is intended to be flexible to suit an organization’s own unique environment and needs.